Vykp00/stable-diffusion-studio/README.md

 <details open>
 <summary>
-Setting up Client side
+Setting up Clientside
 </summary> <br />

 1. Fork or clone the repository and install dependencies for server side
 ```bash
 git clone https://github.com/Vykp00/stable-diffusion-studio.git
 ```
-2. Now navigate to the `client` folder and set up its dependencies by runing the `package.json` file
+2. Now navigate to the `client` folder and set up its dependencies by running the `package.json` file
 ```bash
 npm install
 ```